Classification of generalized Seifert fiber spaces: Invariants and Classification

-\begin{itemize} \item The subset $X_0$ of $X$ obtained by removing all $I$-fibers and $C$-fibers with non-trivial isotropy is an $S^1$-bundle with structure group $\mathrm{O}(2)$, so we associate to $X$ the classifying pair $(\varepsilon,k)$.
-In fact, it will follow from the proof of Theorem \ref{T:Classification-generalized-Seifert} that $k=\iota$ (where $\iota$ is defined below). \item The integer (or integer mod $2$ depending on the orientability of $B$) $b$ is the obstruction to extending a cross-section of the bundle $X_0$ to $X$. \item The symbol $g$ stands for the genus of $B$. \item The symbol $\iota$ is the (necessarily finite) number of $I$-fibers. \item Finally, the ordered pairs $(\alpha_i,\beta_i)$ are the Seifert invariants of the $C$-fibers with non-trivial isotropy. \end{itemize}
+\item The symbol $g$ stands for the genus of $B$. \item The symbol $\iota$ is the (necessarily finite) number of $I$-fibers. \item Finally, the ordered pairs $(\alpha_i,\beta_i)$ are the Seifert invariants of the $C$-fibers with nontrivial isotropy. \end{itemize}

 All of these symbols, except $\iota$, are inspired by those assigned to a space with a local circle action as can readily be seen.
-In turn, they are subject to the same restrictions on its values as those indicated in Theorem \ref{THM:INVARIANTS} (except obviously $\iota$, which is new); however, not all values are possible under the assumption that $X$ is a generalized Seifert space, as will follow from the proof of Theorem \ref{T:Classification-generalized-Seifert}.
+In turn, they are subject to the same restrictions on its values as those indicated in Theorem \ref{THM:INVARIANTS} (except obviously $\iota$, which is new); however, not all values are possible under the assumption that $X$ is a generalized Seifert space, as will follow from the proofs of Theorem \ref{T:Classification-generalized-Seifert} and \ref{T:Double-cover-is-seifert}.
+For example, if $B$ is closed and orientable, $\iota$ must be even.

 To summarize, to each generalized Seifert bundle we associate a set of invariants of the form